Last Updated on January 29, 2023 by Jim Ferri

 Beyond the Heel, Lots to See in Puglia

-We were surprised that there were so few tourists in Italy, in the heel of the boot.
-We did, however, hear a lot of German being spoken in Puglia since it’s favorite summer destination for Germans since it’s only an 11-hour drive on good roads down from Munich.
+We were surprised we encountered so few tourists in the heel of the boot.
+We did, however, hear a lot of German being spoken in Puglia, a favorite summer destination for Germans since it’s only an 11-hour drive on good roads down from Munich.

 Most Americans just don’t think of coming down to the heel of the boot since this is beach and sea territory and, more often than not, while in Italy most of us don’t like to sit still very long unless we’re in one of the big cities or tucked away somewhere in Tuscany.

-Still, though, if you’re in southern Puglia you’ll find the city of Lecce to be a Baroque gem, and well worth stopping in for a day or two.
+Still, though, if you’re in southern Puglia you’ll find the city of Lecce to be a Baroque gem.

-You may also want to visit Otranto, an important city for the Romans, Normans and Turks, and Galatina, a Greek outpost in the Middle Ages and now the center of the region’s wine industry.
+Lecce is well worth stopping to relax for a day or two, and you may find these no-cancellation-fee tours of Lecce interesting.
+You may also like to take a tour in Otranto, an important city for the Romans, Normans and Turks, and Galatina, a Greek outpost in the Middle Ages and now the center of the region’s wine industry.
+Alberobello also has popular tours.
+These are all popular tours with no cancellation fees.

 Alberobello, a UNESCO World heritage site a bit further to the north, is the home of trulli, small round buildings with conical stone roofs, whose origins are unknown but which certainly date from ancient times.